ayan-droid/Hifzly/README.md

 ## 🎓 Project Summary

-Hifzly was built as a final project for CS50, combining everything I’ve learned this year: backend logic, SQL queries, user authentication, frontend development, API thinking, and product design.
+Hifzly was built as a final project for CS50, combining everything I’ve learned throughout the course: backend logic, SQL queries, user authentication, frontend development, API thinking, and product design.
 It represents not just a working tool, but a vision for what structured Islamic learning can look like when powered by software.